 Exit counseling is mandatory for all federal student loan borrowers.
-You must complete this step when you graduate from college, drop out from college, or drop below half-time enrollment.
+You must complete this step when you graduate from college, drop out of college, or drop below half-time enrollment.

 All students can complete the exit counseling process online by simply signing into their StudentLoans.gov account.
 Some colleges also offer in-person sessions, which may be one-on-one or conducted in a group setting.
 If you have specific questions about your student loans, in-person exit counseling sessions may be a better option for you.
 Your college may even provide you with more detailed information on how to complete your exit counseling online.

 During your exit counseling session, whether online or in-person, pay special attention to information about the different types of loans that you have, your repayment options, how to avoid default, and advice regarding financial planning.
 Make sure you have a clear picture of what your loan is, the terms and conditions, and the repayment plan that works best for you.
 With federal loans, you have a few repayment plan options, which means that you can choose which plan is best for your financial situation.
 Exit counseling makes sure that you know what to do while repaying your loans.
 The goal is to make sure you pay your loans back without defaulting or being completely unable to do so.

 Keep in mind, if none of the repayment plans are working for you, or you later find out that the plan you picked isn’t a good fit for you anymore, you can consider refinancing or consolidating your loans instead.
 You may be able to change the length of your loan or interest rates this way.